-Should They Stay or Should They Go?
+Should They Stay Or Should They Go?
 The Assisted Living Involuntary Discharge

-January 2, 2013 | by Timothy Ford
+October 2, 2015 | by Timothy Ford

-In New Jersey, assisted living facilities are increasingly facing a circumstance where, for one reason or another, they cannot meet the level of care required for the resident or the resident poses a danger to him/herself or others in the facility.
+In New Jersey, assisted living facilities are increasingly facing a circumstance where, for one reason or another, they cannot meet the level of care required for the resident.
+When the resident poses a danger to him/herself or others in the facility or the resident (or his or her family) has failed to pay the expenses, discharge may be the appropriate option.
 New Jersey, like most states, requires a safe discharge, following adequate written notice to the resident or the responsible party (absent emergent circumstances).